 French Book Group

-We agree on how many pages to read before the next meeting, then discuss them and read on a little way, which usually leads to further discussions.
+We agree on how many pages to read before the next meeting, then discuss them and read on a little way, which leads to further discussions.
 We take turns to read aloud, although sometimes people opt to stay silent.
-Our discussion takes place in French, but we’re not averse to dropping into English if we can’t find the right words.
+Our discussion takes place in French, but of course we drop into English if we can’t find the right words.
 We now have a native speaker in the group and this is very encouraging.

 Over the last year and a half we have used Zoom very successfully.
 A couple of members who did not wish to use the technology dropped out at that point, but the rest of us took to it surprisingly well and it became a lifeline during lockdown.
 The U3A now provides our Zoom link so that we do not have to break off half way through.

 Later this summer (2021) we began to hold garden meetings when the weather was favourable and good weather allowed us to meet outside throughout September.
 We should have enough space at indoor meetings for comfortable distancing, but Zoom will very likely remain our safety net.